 If you are looking for a more traditional way of going to a festival (yet with a twist!), we recommend you come in the summer.
 Icelanders go camping and partying while listening to Icelandic and international artist, and they do it when it never gets dark!
 Iceland is bright almost 24 hours a day in the high-summer.
 This is a perfect excuse to come and listen to good music (though we won’t guarantee a nice tan).

 The Labor Day Weekend, which is on the first weekend of August, has the most variety of festivals all over the country.
 You’ll find the The Westman Islands Music Festival or Þjóðhátíð, which means Festival of the people.
 This a festival for the entire family where people come together to eat, drink, dance and sing.
 There are always some big Icelandic bands playing and locals put up white tents where they get together and eat smoked puffin.
 If you knock on someone’s tent and ask politely, you might even get to taste it!

 The festival is also great for the younger generations (though not too young). Þjóðhátíð begins with a 'hook up'-ball on Thursday, intended for people to find someone to hook up with for the rest of the festival.
-The second night involves a massive bonfire, the third night a great firework show and the fourth day and night the festival rounds up with Icelandic sing-alongs and with a re-enactment of the volcanic eruption that occurred on the island in the 1970’s (or come with us on a great flight tour over the remains!).
+The second night involves a massive bonfire, the third night a great firework show and the fourth day and night the festival rounds up with Icelandic sing-alongs and with a re-enactment of the volcanic eruption that occurred on the island in the 1970’s.

 Other outdoor Festivals that are recommended and popular with Icelanders are Rauðasandur Music Festival in West Fjords, which is family friendly, Eistnaflug Music Festival in Neskaupstaður, Bræðslan Music Festival in Borgarfjörður Eystri, Neistaflug in Neskaupstaður and the charming Folk Music Festivalin Siglufjörður.